-An idiot's guide to the Swedish julbord Christmas meal
+How to survive a Swedish julbord – a beginner's guide to the Christmas meal

 3. Solving the veggie dilemma

-A traditional julbord can be pretty unkind on vegetarians, so if you’re either hosting a veggie and feel like being accommodating, or want to try making a more veggie-friendly julbord yourself, there are a few simple tricks that can make it easier.
+A traditional julbord can be unkind on vegetarians, so if you're either hosting a veggie and feel like being accommodating, or want to try making a more veggie-friendly julbord yourself, there are a few simple tricks that can make it easier.

-Replacing sill is a tricky one, but pickling beetroot or apples is a decent alternative, and luckily we have a recipe for just that thing.
-Substituting the sausage should be simple: if you’re lucky enough to be in Sweden, most supermarkets carry a decent range of vegetarian sausages, and meatballs can be replaced along similar lines.
+Replacing sill is a tricky one, but pickling beetroot or apples is a decent alternative, and luckily we have a recipe for just that.

-The vegetarian ‘hams’ you can buy look interesting to say the least, but we can't vouch for them, and a nut roast may be a safer alternative.
+If you are in Sweden, some supermarkets stock ready-made vegetarian herring alternatives – look for mushroom (svill), or tofu-based alternatives (often named after the flavour of herring they are trying to replicate – such as skärgårdstofu or senapstofu).

+Similarly, most Swedish supermarkets carry a decent range of vegetarian sausages and meatballs.

 4. The all-important drinks